If you’re part of the human race, there’s a high chance that stress is a regular fixture in your life.

 Envy has the potential to negatively effect life satisfaction, as wonderfully illustrated by a recent study by Frans de Waal and Sarah Brosnan:

 After completing a simple task, two capuchins were given one piece of cucumber each.
 Both accepted their reward and contentedly munched away.
-The next time around, however, one monkey was given a grape, while the other received a piece of cucumber.
-The monkey promptly threw his cucumber against the cage and refused to eat it.1
+The next time around, however, the first monkey was given a grape, while the other received a piece of cucumber.
+The second monkey promptly threw his cucumber against the cage and refused to eat it.1

 I laugh when I think of that petulant monkey sulking because he didn’t get his grape.
 I get it, grapes are delicious.
 But is it necessary?
 Is it absolutely vital to your happiness?